galraviv16/TwilioTest/README.md

 Test Plugin for Twilio Integration
 ==================================

 Welcome to our Test Plugin for Twilio Integration README.
 This document serves as a guide for potential candidates looking to join our company through the completion of specific Twilio-based tasks.
 Each task is designed to assess your ability to work with Twilio's services, specifically focusing on Studio Flows, Workflows, Plugins, and Functions.
+This assignment will require you do some digging into Twilio and its documentation.
+This is so we can see you ability to work independently, and your ability understand Twilio and its products as opposed to your skills as a developer.
+Overall this assignment shouldn't take more than 20 hours to complete.
+After sending this I hope to recieve an answer back after about a week where we can schedule a review meeting together with me and another developer.
+Good luck!

 Prerequisites
 -------------